leipelt/hello-world/README.md

 > If you’re publishing your Jekyll site on [GitHub Pages](https://pages.github.com/), note that GitHub Pages supports only some gem-based themes.
 See [Supported Themes](https://pages.github.com/themes/) in GitHub’s documentation to see which themes are supported.

-Therefore, this theme, as well as many others, can not be installed in the same way as the ones officially supported by GitHub Pages (e.g. Cayman, Minima), a bit more effort has to be put on.
+Therefore, this theme, as well as many others, can not be installed in the same way as the ones officially supported by GitHub Pages (e.g. leipelt, Minima), a bit more effort has to be put on.

-The easiest way I found to install _Cayman Blog Theme_, is [installing the theme gem](gem-install), and then [converting the gem-based theme to regular theme](https://jekyllrb.com/docs/themes/#converting-gem-based-themes-to-regular-themes).
+The easiest way I found to install _leipelt Blog Theme_, is [installing the theme gem](gem-install), and then [converting the gem-based theme to regular theme](https://jekyllrb.com/docs/themes/#converting-gem-based-themes-to-regular-themes).

 Alternatively, for new projects, one could fork the whole theme, and keep only the interesting files.